New? Start Here

 When a widget is dragged on to the design canvas the parent widget where the widget is placed is highlighted in yellow and a green bar indicates where the widget will be placed.

-Text / HTML widget
+Design for text / HTML widget

 The Text / HTML widget is the most commonly used widget in the email designer.
 Use it for simple text or custom HTML.